katter-ar/atd-avd-evpn-vxlan-orig/lab guide/evpn-vxlan-labs.md

 4) Issue the `make deploy-dc1` and `make deploy-dc2`, review the created change controls in CVP, and approve.

 5) Login to leaf switches 3 and 4 and verify the new configurations are present.
+It might be necessary to perform a shut/no shut on interfaces ethernet 2 & 3 for s1-leaf3&4 and s2-leaf3&4.

+6) Validate that s1-host2 and s2-host2 can ping 10.111.112.1

+7) Validate that s1-host2 can ping s2-host2